MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod6_Lab1_ExtendwithPowerPlatform.md

 # Exercise 2 - Power Automate
 In this task you will create a Flow, which will be triggered in a later Module from a PowerApp by Contoso Retail staff who interact with Contoso Coffee Customers, in order to capture a record of that customer having visited.

 1. Navigate to [https://make.powerapps.com](https://make.powerapps.com) and sign in if prompted.
-Select your Customer Insights environment on top right from the drop down.
+Select your **Your Name** CI ILT Lab environment on top right from the drop down.

 3. From the left hand menu, click **Flows.** (If prompted confirm the **Country** and click **Get started**.)